Top 8 Japanese Whiskies You Must Try in Japan

 As strange as it may sound, another problem you may encounter is the difficulty in ascertaining whether a Japanese whisky is actually Japanese whisky!
 Unfortunately, the Japanese liquor law does not stipulate that Japanese whisky must be distilled in Japan, and as a result, some companies import whisky from Scotland or Canada, bottle it in Japan, and can legally label it as Japanese whisky.
 New guidelines relating to what can and can’t be called Japanese whisky were introduced by the Japan Spirits & Liqueurs Makers Association (JSLMA) in April 2024, however adhering to these guidelines is voluntary, so while there is a better level of transparency now, there will still be bottles of Japanese whisky out there that were not actually distilled in Japan.
 As such, if you encounter a Japanese whisky you’ve never heard of, it’s worth doing a bit of research to confirm its provenance.

-What to Try at the Whiskey Bar
+What to Try at the Whisky Bar

 The upshot of all this is that buying Japanese whisky can be tricky these days, but the good news is that you can still find a lot of great Japanese whisky to taste.
 You will be able to try a wide selection of excellent Japanese whisky at any good whisky bar (although be sure to check prices before ordering, and be aware that many places have a cover charge), so that’s always an option!
 With that in mind, here are some Japanese whiskies to look out for.